dubrie/public/books.md

 ### Finished Books

+- Peopleware: Productive Projects and Teams by Tom DeMarco :thumbsup:
 - Nudge by Richard H Thaler
 - Ghost In The Wires by Kevin Mitnick
 - Venture Deals by Brad Feld, Jason Medelson